-- Create a one-page poster/pamphlet/power point entitled Our Oversized Footprint - Write a Water Footprint Quiz and survey your family and friends! - Create and design an interactive Water Footprint Product Gallery http://canadawaterweek.comclick on About Water Footprint
+- Create a one-page poster/pamphlet/power point entitled Our Oversized Footprint - Write a Water Footprint Quiz and survey your family and friends! - Create and design an interactive Water Footprint Product Gallery http://canadawaterweek.com

 Note!
 These activities/projects can be linked to any of the Action Projects listed at the end of this resource kit.